aappleby/aappleby.github.io/README.md

   - Faster than the manufacturer-provided debug interface.
   - The debugging code was later used by cnlohr@ to add debug support to his [ch32v003fun](https://github.com/cnlohr/ch32v003fun) project
 - [Wideboard](https://github.com/aappleby/wideboard)
-  - Rewrote Wideboard to use Typescript.
+  - Ported Wideboard to Typescript, which was a surprisingly pleasant experience and far easier than using Google's Closure compiler.
   - Wideboard is a proof-of-concept text renderer that can handle _huge_ amounts of text at once
   - Wideboard can display the entire source of the Linux kernel in a web browser tab.
 - [gbmicrotest](https://github.com/aappleby/gbmicrotest)